MOohTus/ODAMNet/docs/source/pages/analysis/usecase2.rst

     |        Sources       |    3   |
     +----------------------+--------+

-Pathways of interests come from Reactome and WikiPathways and processes of interest come from Biological Process (Gene Ontology).
+Pathways of interests are coming from Reactome and WikiPathways and processes of interest are coming from Biological Process (Gene Ontology).

 Overlap analysis results
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Target genes overlap significantly ``8 pathways/processes`` related to CAKUT disease (pAdjusted <= 0.05).
-Results are
+We found significant overlap between target genes and `8 pathways/processes`` related to CAKUT disease (pAdjusted <= 0.05).
-presented in :ref:`Table 14 <useCase2Overlap>`.
+Results are presented in :ref:`Table 14 <useCase2Overlap>`.

 .. _useCase2Overlap:
-.. table:: Results of overlap between target genes and CAKUT disease
+.. table:: Results of overlap analysis between target genes and CAKUT disease
     :align: center

     +-----------------------+----------------------------------------+-----------+------------------+